hq6/GoogleSlideTransformer/README.md

     python SlideTransformer.py   --filter 'type:v=="SLIDE_NUMBER"'  -t 'textStyle:fontSize=8' '1CItHgsDlA1Sbz_g4zXh678C5_qCiAtOf7mKVQH9rYiI'

+If one wanted to update the fill color of a set of ellipses on a particular slide, one could use the following command.

+    python SlideTransformer.py -s '6'  -f 'shapeType:v=="ELLIPSE"' -f'color:"themeColor" in v' \
+        -t 'shapeProperties:shapeBackgroundFill.solidFill.color=themeColor:ACCENT4' \
+        1CItHgsDlA1Sbz_g4zXh678C5_qCiAtOf7mKVQH9rYiI

 The author is currently implemented transformations and filters in a rather ad hoc manner, depending on what is needed for his particular presentation, and